almacro/docker-recipes/vnc/README.md

   bash -c "vncserver :1 -geometry 1280x1024 -depth 24 && tail -F /home/sweng/.vnc/*.log"
 ```

-The server prompts for the VNC password to use and the logs all the server output.
+The server prompts for the VNC password to use and then logs all the server output.
-A VNC client can then connect in to the container on the published port at 5911 as
+A VNC client can be used to connect to the container desktop on the published port at 5911 as

 ```
 vnc://localhost:5911
 ```

-This worked alright in the beginning but later I hit some strange problems with [Qt](https://www.qt.io) apps that made for a problem.
+This worked alright in the beginning but later I hit some strange problems with [Qt](https://www.qt.io) apps.
 It seems some X extensions that Qt depends on may not be built into the TightVNC server.
 One recommendation was to move to [TurboVNC](https://www.turbovnc.org) which implements the extensions needed for Qt.
-TurboVNC was not available in my distribution repositories at the time I implemented, so
+TurboVNC was not available in my distribution repositories at the time I implemented.
-Download it from the [SourceForge page](https://sourceforge.net/projects/turbovnc/) to the current directory.
+Download the package from the [SourceForge page](https://sourceforge.net/projects/turbovnc/)
+to the current directory before building the image.

 The startup file for TurboVNC is ```~/.vnc/xstartup.turbovnc```.
 The default startup script is
 not a good fit for LXDE so I replace it with a less verbose version.
 The modified script is